Raynos/stream-handbook/readme.markdown

 ```
 "We should have some ways of connecting programs like garden hose--screw in
-another segment when it becomes when it becomes necessary to massage data in
+another segment when it becomes necessary to massage data in
 another way.
 This is the way of IO also."
 ```